awsdocs/amazon-route53-docs/doc_source/welcome-dns-service.md

 **Value**
 Value is closely related to Type\.
 If you specify MX for Type, you specify the names of one or more email servers for Value\.
 If you specify A for Type, you specify an IP address in IPv4 format, such as 192\.0\.2\.136\.

-For more information about records, see [Working with Records](rrsets-working-with.md)\.
+For more information about records, see [Working with records](rrsets-working-with.md)\.

 You can also create special Route 53 records, called alias records, that route traffic to Amazon S3 buckets, Amazon CloudFront distributions, and other AWS resources\.
-For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md) and [Routing Internet Traffic to Your AWS Resources](routing-to-aws-resources.md)\.
+For more information, see [Choosing between alias and non\-alias records](resource-record-sets-choosing-alias-non-alias.md) and [Routing internet traffic to your AWS resources](routing-to-aws-resources.md)\.

-For more information about routing internet traffic to your resources, see [Configuring Amazon Route 53 as Your DNS Service](dns-configuring.md)\.
+For more information about routing internet traffic to your resources, see [Configuring Amazon Route 53 as your DNS service](dns-configuring.md)\.

-## How Amazon Route 53 Routes Traffic for Your Domain<a name="welcome-dns-service-how-route-53-routes-traffic"></a>
+## How Amazon Route 53 routes traffic for your domain<a name="welcome-dns-service-how-route-53-routes-traffic"></a>

 After you configure Amazon Route 53 to route your internet traffic to your resources, such as web servers or Amazon S3 buckets, here's what happens in just a few milliseconds when someone requests content for www\.example\.com: